3 years on, Ronald Greene's family still waiting for justice

 The story state police stubbornly pushed for months about Greene’s death didn’t hold up, unraveled by graphic footage, published last year by The Associated Press, that contradicted police reports and fueled claims of a cover-up.

 “How do you turn your back on a killing?”
-Mona Hardin, Greene’s mother, said in an emotional interview Tuesday.
+Greene’s mother, Mona Hardin, said Tuesday before meeting with the local district attorney.
 “It’s an ugly, lurking evil.”

 For months, particularly after AP published the body-camera video last spring, the question had not been whether the Justice Department would file charges but how many troopers would be indicted.
 The scope of the investigation expanded to include whether state police brass obstructed justice to protect the troopers.